On this page, we explain how we have used the Temporary Transitional Power (TTP).

 Duties, functions or powers

-We do not generally use the TTP for onshoring changes that affect what falls within the FCA’s regulation, ie the activities for which persons need authorisation, registration or where they need to have advertising material approved.
-In particular, we do not propose to apply the TTP to onshoring changes made to the:
+We do not generally use the TTP for onshoring changes affecting matters that fall within the FCA’s regulation, such as the activities for which persons need authorisation, registration or where they need to have advertising material approved.
+In particular, we do not generally apply the TTP to onshoring changes made to the:

 - regulated activities order (the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001), for example the amendments made by regulations 121 to 161 of the Financial Services and Markets Act 2000 (Amendment) (EU Exit) Regulations 2019 (the 'FSMA Exit Regulations')